mighty-gerbils/gerbil/doc/tutorial/kvstore.md

   (ref key)
   (put! key val)
   (remove! key))

+;; bind the protocol for the kvstore actor (bind-protocol! 'kvstore kvstore::proto)
 ```

 This defines a protocol with four calls, `get`, `ref`, `put!`, and `remove!`.